-In 1973, the Captain became known as the "flying bus driver" due to a newspaper article printed about him.
-The below picture was printed in the article.
-You can read it in Appendix F.
+The Captain became known as the "flying bus driver."
+He had a newspaper article written about him that the below picture was in.
+You can read the article in the Appendix.

 His relationship with Cathy broke up around 1973 and he remarried a friend from Chicago by the name of Betty.
 They did not have any children and were not together for long.
 He was married to her when I met him in late 1975.